Cost Reduction Strategy (home page) Seminars Consulting Articles Books Site Map

 tolerances and using highly skilled labor.”

-design them "right the first time" for the optimal manufacturability, cost,
+would be to design them "d do it right the first time" for the optimal

-manufacturable research .
-If that is not done, then the proof-of-principle or
+development “right the first time”.
+If that is not done, then the

-prototype will have to be redesigned for commercialization.]
+proof-of-principle or prototype may have to be redesigned for

 Identify and preserve the “crown jewels”

-The crown jewels are the essence of the innovation or what customers are buying
+The "crown jewels" are the essence of the innovation or what customers are

 the crown jewels to preserve them.